TriplePointCat/TriplePointCat/README.md

-- Hi, I’m @TriplePointCat
+- Hi, this is @TriplePointCat
-- I’m interested in materials science and corrosion engineering
+- Interested in aqueous corrosion, high-temperature oxidation, and nuclear materials
-- I’m currently learning MSE, Python, and C++
+- Currently learning MSE, Python, and C++
-- How to reach me Imoen (dot) Hawthorne at gmail (dot) com
+- Contact at Imoen (dot) Hawthorne at gmail (dot) com

 <!---
 TriplePointCat/TriplePointCat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.